bodleian/dmt/README.md

 ## Note

 At the moment I'm getting to know [Manifesto](https://github.com/UniversalViewer/manifesto) and the DMT editor might take a turn.
-The current code is based on the [JSON Editor](https://github.com/josdejong/jsoneditor).
+The current code is based on the [JSON Editor](https://github.com/josdejong/jsoneditor) and you can access a [temporarily live demo](http://monicams.com/labs/dmt/examples/dmt_sample.html) to see it working.

 More updates coming soon.